 Developer guides

-Use Crawlora from high-performance Go services, workers, API backends, and data pipelines with the standard net/http package.
+Use the official Git-tagged Go beta module from high-performance services, workers, API backends, and data pipelines.

 Verified HTTP pattern